 “Even if I hear my cellphone vibrate while I’m driving, it’s still in the back of my mind that I have to answer my phone.
 I feel like I can get easily distracted regardless.”

-The ICBC says 34% of young drivers involved in crashes over the past five years were distracted.
+34% of young drivers in crashes over the past five years were said to be distracted says ICBC.
 Distracted driving does not only apply to smartphones, DVD players and radio, but also applying make-up, drinking/eating, reading, passenger/infant distractions, laptops, GPS and even pets.
 Driver distraction is a factor in about 4 million motor vehicle crashes in North America each year.

 Tips to avoid distraction